 Class 2 presents less risk.
 However, this does not mean it does not need testing.

 Class 3 equipment is extra low voltage equipment, such as appliances that are battery operated.
 This includes things like cell phones and digital cameras.
 These items do not generally require testing.

 How Often Should Items be PAT Tested?

-As the law does not specifically require PAT, it also does not define a frequency for when it must occur.
+There is no PAT testing law that requires the specific PAT test to be conducted.
+It also does not define a frequency for when it must occur.
 As mentioned, under electrical regulations you simply are expected to do what you need to do to keep employees safe.

 The HSE does give us some recommendations for frequency in its publication HSG 107 – Maintaining Portable Equipment.

 However, the most recent edition of the IET Code of Practice clearly states that the responsibility of determining the frequency of testing falls to the relevant duty holder.
 So, it’s the responsible person’s job to determine the need for PAT.

 The four factors that should be considered when risk assessing PAT frequency are: